ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 have to buffer data until an assigned transmission opportunity or when the physical path changes (e.g., when the length of a wireless path changes, or the physical layer changes its mode of operation).
-Variation also arises when a higher priority diffserv traffic classic prompts the transmission by a lower class.
+Variation also arises when traffic with a higher priority diffserv class pre-empts transmission of traffic with a lower class.
 In these cases, the delay varies as a function of external factors and attempting to infer congestion from an increase in the delay results in reduced throughput.
 The jitter from variation over short timescales might not be distinguishable similar from other effects.